quarkiverse/quarkiverse/docs/NewProject.md

-# Quarkiverse Team New Project Steps
+# New Quarkiverse Project Steps

-This is still a work in progress.
+> :warning: **These are the steps to be followed by Quarkiverse owners when onboarding a new project.
+Those instructions are meant for the Quarkiverse team when there is a new Quarkiverse extension project request by contributors/maintainers.**

-These are the steps to be followed by Quarkiverse owners when onboarding a new project
+> **We also provide instructions to get an [extension onboarded](https://github.com/quarkiverse/quarkiverse/wiki#getting-an-extension-onboarded) in the Quarkiverse for contributors/maintainers.**

 Considering the following extension to create:
 ```yaml